microsoft/vscode-wiki/Virtual-Workspaces.md

 ## Verify that the code is ready for virtual resources

 The API support for virtual file system has been around for quite a while already.
 You can check out the [file system provider API](https://github.com/microsoft/vscode/blob/dc8bd9cd7e5231745549ac6218266c63271f48cd/src/vs/vscode.d.ts#L7038), if you are interested.
-A file system provider is registered for a new URI scheme (e.g. `vscode-vfs`) and resources on that file system will be represented by URIs using that schema (`vscode-vfs://github/microsoft/vscode`)
+A file system provider is registered for a new URI scheme (e.g. `vscode-vfs`) and resources on that file system will be represented by URIs using that schema (e.g. `vscode-vfs://github/microsoft/vscode`)

 Check how your extension deals with URIs it gets from the VSCode APIs: